Working at CALHN sites

 - do not attend work if you are unwell

-- no eating at desks or in shared spaces with others
+- avoid eating at desks or in shared spaces with others

 - perform hand hygiene before and after eating